The University of Texas Rio Grande Valley

 Standard Operating Procedure - EAA018 - Student Evaluation, Promotion, and Graduation

-• MSEPC meeting at which student's status is reviewed:
+• During an MSEPC meeting at which student's status is reviewed:

 • Student may attend in person

-• MSEPC member(s) who had evaluated or graded student during the period under review should recuse themselves:
+MSEPC member(s) who had evaluated or graded student during the period under review must recuse from all deliberations and must withdraw from meetings while such deliberations occur.

 • Appealable decisions of the MSEPC: